Mensa der Technischen Hochschule Deggendorf

 The focus of the development was to create affordable rental housing for people in all phases of life.
 Students and job starters, singles, couples and families can choose between offers ranging from 1-room flats to 4-room flats.
 Numerous flat offers in different sizes have been realised for tenants who are eligible for subsidies.
 A total of about 366 flats and flats have been planned.
 A boarding house with 128 professionally operated serviced flats is designed to meet the short-term housing needs of commuters, for example.
 The residential development is completed by an organic food market, modern office space, doctors‘ surgeries, a pharmacy and a spacious neighbourhood car park.

-Zentrum für Adpatronik und Verkehrssystemtechnik, Braunschweig
+Zentrum für Adaptronik und Verkehrssystemtechnik, Braunschweig

 Due to increasing staff numbers, the building complex 118 at the DLR site »Braunschweig-Wolfsburg Research Airport« was extended, also with a view to concentrating the institute’s staff for the joint use of existing laboratory facilities and to avoid synergy losses.